-As you know, there are many other trucking company expenses, but the three listed above were the most common ones our customers think about.
-Luckily, with finance solutions like freight factoring, our customers can get the cash they need to pay for their trucking company expenses.
+As you know, there are many other trucking company expenses, but the four listed above were the most common ones our customers think about.
+Luckily, with financing solutions like freight factoring, our customers can get the cash they need to pay their company expenses.

-Freight factoring is a common financial transaction where a trucking company sells its accounts receivables to a third party (freight factoring company) at a discount.
+Freight factoring is a common financial transaction where a trucking company sells its accounts receivables to a third party (factoring company) at a discount.

 Your trucking company will choose a factoring company and sign a contract.
 The company will do research on your customers to give you a maximum amount of the invoices you can factor.